Asked and Answered: 3.1

 Others have used Velcro strips for this purpose instead of offset clips, which is a nifty idea if you don’t mind attaching something to the dust cover with adhesive.

-So now you know and so do I. Asked and answered.
+So now you know and so do I. Asked and answered indeed.

 Appendix: Calculating the Forward Tilt in a Frame Hanging on a Wall

 I provide a full derivation of the problem here.
-If you would rather not go there, please refer to the diagram above.
-We want to find the gap g between the frame and the wall, given the known variables w, d, f and b.
-To get there, we first need to find an expression for y = (y1 + y2 + y3), then use calculus to find the max value for y and back-calculate g.
+If you would rather not delve into that, please refer to the diagram above.
+We want to find the gap g between the frame and the wall, given the known variables F, B, C, D and W. To get there, we first need to find an expression for y = (y1 + y2 + y3), then use calculus to find the maximum value for y and back-calculate g.

-I found it easier to solve for y in terms of the angle θ formed by the bottom of the frame and the wall, and then replace sin θ and cos θ with our known variables.
+I found it easiest to solve for y in terms of the angle formed by the bottom of the frame and the wall, then replace the sine of that angle with g/F (see the full derivation for details).
 This ultimately led to the following expression for y:

 To find the maximum value of y, and the gap between the top of the frame and the wall at that location, we need to differentiate this equation with respect to g, then set dy/dg = 0 and solve for g by iteration: